 Kalahari & North West Hunting

-The Kalahari region in South Africa's Northern Cape province is a semi-arid region that sustains a surprisingly wide variety of wildlife.
+The Kalahari region in South Africa's Northern Cape Province is a semi-arid region that sustains a surprisingly wide variety of wildlife.
 Plains game like gemsbok and springbok are very popular for hunting in this area.
-ASH Adventures personally favors hunting lion in the Kalahari.
-It is also the only member of the Big Five that can be hunted in this area.
+Plains game hunting in this region is known for open visibility, rewarding spot-and-stalk, and varied terrain ranging from firmer bushveld near Zeerust to deeper red-sand Kalahari country further west.

 For traditional plains game hunters, popular species such as blue wildebeest, Burchell's zebra, kudu and red hartebeest are readily available.
-However, it should be noted that the additional costs when chartering a flight to the Kalahari can only be truly deemed 'worth it' when also hunting a dangerous game species such as the lion.
+However, it should be noted that the additional costs when chartering a flight are best justified by longer stays, larger hunting parties, or a focused list of priority plains game trophies in the deeper Kalahari concessions.

 Kalahari & North West Hunting Camps